NYSE to reopen trading floor after Memorial Day with changes

 The Big Board closed its floor on March 23 after several employees tested positive for the coronavirus moving all trading to an electronic platform.

-"Two months later, we've learned a lot and are in a position to reopen the floor with vital new safety measures, as we begin working together to restart the U.S. economy" she added in the piece.
+"Two months later, we've learned a lot and are in a position to reopen the floor with vital new safety measures, as we begin working together to restart the U.S. economy," she added in the piece.

 CORONAVIRUS FORCES NYSE TO CLOSE TRADING FLOOR, GO ELECTRONIC

-The exchange was the last of the majors to close floor operations due to the pandemic.
-The CME followed by the CBOE closed first.
+The New York exchange was the last of the majors to close floor operations because of the pandemic.
+The CME closed first.
+Then, the CBOE closed.

 CME TRADING FLOOR CORONAVIRUS REOPEN IS 'COMPLICATED'